vaegue/EDx52display_Redux/README.md

   - trace

 ## Credits

+This project is forked from [peterbn/EDx52display](https://github.com/peterbn/EDx52display), and I have kept this readme credits in full from that project.

 This project owes a great deal to [Anthony Zaprzalka](https://github.com/AZaps) in terms of idea and execution and to [Jonathan Harris](https://github.com/Marginal) and the [EDMarketConnector](https://github.com/Marginal/EDMarketConnector) project